 External decorations

 Repair category 1

 Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.

 Conservatories/porches

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.

 Communal areas

 Repair category 1

 Notes The communal areas serving the property appear to be adequately maintained.

-Typical plaster damage evident.
+Typical wear and tear noted.

 Garages and permanent outbuildings

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.